Skip to main content Skip to footer

 Country Risk Analysis of the United Arab Emirates

-Well-developed economy
+Developed economy

-The United Arab Emirates (UAE) is one of the Middle East’s most developed economies.
-The UAE has extensive oil resources, which make up around six per cent of the world’s known oil reserves and about three per cent of the world’s natural gas reserves.
-The oil and gas sector is a dominant source of economic growth, accounting for a bit under 30% of the country’s GDP, making the UAE one of the least oil-dependent countries in the Gulf.
+The United Arab Emirates (UAE) is one of the most developed economies in the Middle East.
+Collectively, the emirates possess substantial oil reserves, accounting for around six per cent of the world’s known oil reserves and approximately three per cent of global natural gas reserves.
+The oil and gas sector is a dominant source of growth and accounts for just under 30 per cent of the UAE’s GDP.

-Resilient revenues despite production cuts
+Continued high revenues despite production limits

 Business environment

-The World Bank’s Worldwide Governance Indicators (WGI), which includes various measurements of the quality of public institutions and the regulatory environment, places the country above the regional standard.
+In Transparency International’s Corruption Index, the UAE ranks above several EU countries, at 26th place out of 180 countries.
+The World Bank’s Governance Indicators (WBGI), which include various measures of the quality of institutions and the regulatory environment, place the country above the regional standard and in line with the OECD high-income average.

 EKN’s policy